Adams shines in snow as Packers trounce Titans 40-14

 GREEN BAY, Wis.
+(AP) — Aaron Rodgers and Davante Adams created a picturesque atmosphere as they connected for three touchdown passes on a snow-covered Lambeau Field.

+The Green Bay Packers teammates would love the opportunity to produce plenty of similar scenes next month by staying home throughout the NFC playoffs.

-(AP) — Davante Adams caught three of Aaron Rodgers’ four touchdown passes as the Green Bay Packers trounced the Tennessee Titans 40-14 for their fifth consecutive victory on a snowy Sunday evening.
+Rodgers threw four touchdown passes as the Packers trounced the Tennessee Titans 40-14 for their fifth consecutive victory Sunday night.

+“It’s tough to play in the cold,” said Rodgers, who went 21 of 25 for 231 yards with an interception.
+“It’s tough to play at Lambeau.
+I think we proved that tonight.”

+Playing in the cold at Green Bay is tough for road teams, anyway.
+The Packers showed they can thrive on the frozen tundra of Lambeau Field.

 The Packers (12-3) already have clinched the NFC North title and can earn the No. 1 seed in the NFC playoffs if they win at Chicago (8-7) or Seattle (11-4) loses at San Francisco (6-9) next week.